-The Laurel Hells is a space for those drawn to the edges--where faith is wild, wonder is sacred, & the work of repair begins with slowing down enough to really see.
+The Laurel Hells is for those drawn to the hope of another way--where faith is wild, work is liturgy, and repairing our world globally begins with slowing down enough to be present in the places we're from locally.

-Here, we reclaim the sacred rhythms of resistance, redemption, & an embodied faith.
+Here, we reclaim the sacred rhythms of resistance, repair, and redemption.

 “The first miles of my spiritual journey were a juxtaposition of a radically loving Jesus who created us all with equal worth and the stark realities of a world hell-bent on making sure some people knew their place and stayed there — the deep promises of God’s Kingdom pushing back against the broken promises of human empire.”